curiousoffice/playbook/README.rst

 ^^^^^^^^^^^^

 - ▲ **# estimated time / invested time**
-- ▼ # change requests on features released to staging less than a week ago
+- ▼ # change requests on features released to rc/production less than a week ago

 Visibility
 ^^^^^^^^^^